The food pellets restoring degraded rangelands in Tunisia

 Aside from relieving grazing pressure on rangelands, using agricultural by-products for livestock feed is beneficial to the environment, for example by ridding date palm plantations of date residues that contaminate palm trees.
 It also produces feed 20 percent cheaper than imported concentrates, a supply that is also volatile.

 According to Mr. Hedi Benhamiden, the demand for El Marai's 50-kilo bags of "YouFeed" food pellets is high.
 But to transform this activity into a genuine business venture, two core elements are missing: a feed mixer and a drying facility.

 "Having those would create a complete production chain, that would compete with commercial feed suppliers for the benefit of farmers, both those producing and those consuming" he explained.
 It can also create jobs for women and youth, a vastly underused resource in the region.

-ICARDA, through the CRP PIM engagement, is now facilitating a public-private partnership for the associations involved to further develop the venture.
-ICARDA's and IRA will continue to support farmers' associations after CRP PIM and CRP Livestock projects wrap up.
+ICARDA, through the CGIAR Research Program on Policies, Institutions, and Markets' engagement, is now facilitating a public-private partnership for the associations involved to further develop the venture.
+ICARDA's and IRA will continue to support farmers' associations after the CGIAR Research Program on Policies, Institutions, and Markets and CRP Livestock projects wrap up.

 ICARDA’s work on food pellets is supported by many projects including CRP Livestock, the Viability project (French-CGIAR partnership), and the CLCA-project funded by the International Fund for Agricultural Development (IFAD).
-ICARDA’s work on rangeland governance and scaling of successful rangeland restoration programs was further supported by CRP PIM.
+ICARDA’s work on rangeland governance and scaling of successful rangeland restoration programs was further supported by the CGIAR Research Program on Policies, Institutions, and Markets.
 All these projects and activities were completed in collaboration with 'L'Office de l'Elevage et des Paturâges' (OEP) and 'L’Institut des Régions Arides de Médenine' (IRA).